Peat extraction on the Somerset Levels

-Peat extraction on the Somerset Levels, in South West England has occurred since the area was first drained by the Romans, and continues today on an area of less than 0.5% of the total geography.
+Peat has been extracted from the Somerset Levels in South West England since the area was first drained by the Romans, and continues in the 21st century on an area of less than 0.5% of the total geography.
 The modern system in recycling land back to farm use and conservation has resulted in the creation of numerous Sites of Special Scientific Interest.